Alleviating the $\bar B \to D \tau \nu$ and $\bar B \to D^* \tau \nu_\tau$ puzzle in the MSSM: Model Independent Contributions to and

+Using the explicit formulae of the hadronic and leptonic amplitudes in Refs.~\cite{Tanaka:2012nw,Sakaki:2013bfa,Hagiwara:1989cu,Hagiwara:1989gza,Datta:2012qk,Duraisamy:2013kcw} (when the $l$ contribution is assumed to be described by the SM\footnote{This assumption is made here only for convenience, so as to write model independent analytical formulae.
+In the next sections though, SUSY contributions are analysed for all processes: $\bar{B}\rightarrow D\tau\nu_{\tau}$ and $\bar{B}\rightarrow Dl\nu_{l}$, i.e.,

-Using the explicit formulae of the hadronic and leptonic amplitudes in Refs.~\cite{Tanaka:2012nw,Sakaki:2013bfa} (when the $l$ contribution is assumed to be described by the SM) and upon fixing the SM parameters and the form factors involved in the definition of the matrix elements to their central values as in Ref.~\cite{Lees:2013uzd}, we can cast the explicit dependence of ${\mathcal{R}}(D)$ and ${\mathcal{R}}(D^*)$ upon the Wilson coefficients in the MSSM as follows:
+In presence of experimental constraints on BR$(\bar{B}\rightarrow Dl\nu_{l})$, which are in fact quite consistent with the SM results, i.e., BR$(B \to D l \nu)^{\rm SM+SUSY}$ is within the experimental range of the measured BR$(B \to D l \nu)$ (similar arguments hold for the $B^*$ rates).}) and upon fixing the SM parameters as well as the form factors involved in the definition of the matrix elements to their central values as in Ref.~\cite{Lees:2013uzd}, we can cast the explicit dependence of ${R}(D)$ and ${R}(D^*)$ upon the Wilson coefficients in the MSSM as follows: